Bakushin10/java-reactive/README.md

 `.env` contains environment variables. `R2DBC_HOST_LOCALHOST` for localhost and change the value in `R2DBC_HOST_CONTAINER` when the instance of the running container changes.

-Task definitions are written with [gradle properties](https://docs.gradle.org/current/dsl/org.gradle.api.Task.html#N187F7)
+Task definitions are written in [gradle properties](https://docs.gradle.org/current/dsl/org.gradle.api.Task.html#N187F7)